Slackluster/ATTSoundpackSlacker/README.md

 # ATT Soundpack: Slacker
-This AddOn provides multiple soundpacks for All The Things and changes:
+This addon provides multiple soundpacks for All The Things and changes:

 - Fanfare sound(s) when collecting new things;
 - Complete sound(s) when finishing a category of things;